-Spend your days curled up by the fire, using free WiFi or the hot tub, going hiking or skiing, enjoying the wild beaches, or touring Whistler village or downtown Vancouver.
+Spend your days curled up by the fire, using free WiFi, going hiking or skiing, enjoying the wild beaches, or touring Whistler village or downtown Vancouver.
 See tourism suggestions below, or check out this timelapse video to get a taste.

 The WCS Study